openhab/openhabian/docs/openhabian-DEBUG.md

 install fails in the first place.

 **Attention:**
-If you do not use the image but use `openhabian-config` manually - either ro run `openhabian-config unattended` to install or be it for interactive use -, **there is no logfile**.
+If you do not use the image but use `openhabian-config` manually - either to run `openhabian-config unattended` to install or be it for interactive use -, **there is no logfile**.
 To record output in this case, you need to configure your terminal client to record and save the command line output.